-The U.S. government cannot provide emergency services to U.S. citizens as U.S. government personnel cannot travel to these areas because of security restrictions and limited domestic travel options.
+The U.S. government cannot provide emergency services to U.S. citizens because U.S. government personnel are unable to travel to these areas due to security restrictions and limited domestic travel options.

 Congo (Republic of)

 The security situation in parts of the Congo is hazardous.
 Due to crime and civil unrest, it is advised to exercise increased caution in the country.
 There is a moderate risk to personal safety and security because violent crime, such as armed robbery and assault, is common.
 In addition, political demonstrations and armed clashes can be unpredictable.